Biology (BIOL)

 Credits: 4 (3-3-0)

 Study of the structure and function of human anatomy, including the cardiovascular system, lymphatic system, respiratory system, endocrine system, digestive system, metabolism, urinary system, and reproductive system.
 With laboratory section.
 This course meets the standards for the Life and Physical Sciences category of courses under the core curriculum.
-TSI Restriction(s): Reading, Math, Writing
+TSI Restriction(s): Reading, Math, and Writing

 Restrictions: Graduate level students may not enroll.